hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Of those they vainly strove to imitate.
 >
-> There was not one well dress'd amongst them all,
+> There was not one well dressed amongst them all,
 >
-> 'Twas quite a mockery of a grand dress ball;
+> It was quite a mockery of a grand dress ball;
 >
 > Nothing like rule or order found I there,
 >
-> 'Twas noise, dust, drinking, just like Greenwich fair.
+> It was noise, dust, drinking, just like Greenwich fair.

 ### Grand balls